LucasAguetai/Python/README.md

 ## qrcode generator :
 This program transforms text or a link into qr code and saves it into png.
 You have to enter what you want to transform into qrcode in the program, and the qrcode comes in image form.

+## Dice Rolling Simulator :

+This program simulates a dice roll.
+Indicates the number of faces, and that gives you a number at hThis program simulates a dice roll.
+Put in the front number, and that gives you a random number.